kirill-markin/kirill-markin/README.md

-# Kirill Markin, Founder of ozma.io, Lead Data Scientist
+# Kirill Markin, Founder of ozma.io, Head of AI Lab

 Actions:
 * [📆 Book a meeting by calendly](https://calendly.com/kirill-markin)